-1. A general capillary pressure correlation for mixed-wet rock was presented and its applicability demonstrated.
+1. A general capillary pressure correlation for mixed-wet

+rock is presented and its applicability demonstrated.
-2. An new hysteresis scanning loop scheme was developed and validated by comparison with measurements.

-3. The hysteresis scheme was employed to model the transition of the vertical saturation distribution in a reservoir from an initial primary drainage curve to an imbibition curve as the water table rises.

-4. An extension of the Corey-type relative permeability correlation was suggested for mixed-wet rock.
+- 2. An new hysteresis scanning loop scheme is developed and validated by comparison with measurements. - 3.
+The hysteresis scheme is employed to model the transition of the vertical saturation distribution in a reservoir from an initial primary drainage curve to an imbibition curve as the water table rises. - 4.
+An extension of the Corey-type relative permeability correlation is suggested for mixed-wet rock.